Abundance Acres Farm

 Rose Veal

 Frozen.
 Humanely raised milk- & grass-fed Baby Beef (to 8-10 months) with local non-GMO no-spray feed.
 Never isolated from other bovines.
-AVAILABLE FROM MIDSUMMER Various cuts, priced up to$26/lb
+NOT AVAILABLE $26/lb

 Turkey

 Fresh/Frozen.
 Pasture-raised Broad-Breasted Whites for holiday celebrations.
 Whole.
-RSVP FROM LABOR DAY, AVAIL OCT-DEC$7/lb
+RSVP FROM mid-OCT, available NOV-DEC$7.25/lb

 We Want to Be Your Farm!